 2. In calculating the number of votes cast, only affirmative and negative votes shall be taken into account.

-3. When a specified majority is required, the number of affirmative votes must be equal to at least one-third of the total number of votes allocated to delegations participating effectively in the Assembly (cf. Rule 33.2).
+3. When a specified majority is required, the number of affirmative votes must be equal to at least one third of the total number of votes allocated to delegations actually participating in the Assembly (cf. Rule 33.2).

-4. If the votes are equally divided, the proposal under consideration shall be considered as rejected.
+4. In case of a tie, the proposal under consideration shall be considered as rejected.

-1. The Secretary General of the Union shall be responsible for the organisation of the Secretariat of the Assembly.
-The Secretary General or the Secretary General's representative shall assist the President in directing the work of the Assembly.
+1. The Secretary General of the IPU shall be responsible for the organization of the IPU Secretariat.
+The Secretary General or his/her representative shall assist the President in directing the work of the Assembly.

-2. The Secretary General or the Secretary General's representative may at any time, at the request of the President, submit to the Assembly advice on any question which the meeting has under consideration (cf. Secretariat, Rule 6).
+2. The Secretary General or his/her representative may at any time, at the request of the President, offer the Assembly advice on any question which the meeting has under consideration (cf. Secretariat, Rule 6).

-The Secretary General shall transmit to the Members of the Union as rapidly as possible all the documents sent for the Assembly.
+The Secretary General shall transmit to the Members of the IPU as rapidly as possible all the documents submitted for the Assembly.

-1. The Secretariat of the Union shall receive all documents, reports and draft resolutions and distribute them, together with the summary records of the sittings, in English and French.
+1. The IPU Secretariat shall receive all documents, reports and draft resolutions and distribute them, together with the summary records of the sittings, in English and French.
 It shall ensure the simultaneous interpretation of the debates in these two languages, as well as in Arabic and Spanish.

-2. The Secretariat of the Union shall preserve the documents of the Assembly in its archives and, in general, carry out all the tasks which the Assembly may think fit to entrust to it.
+2. The IPU Secretariat shall maintain the documents of the Assembly in its archives and, in general, carry out all the tasks which the Assembly may deem fit to entrust to it.

-2. Should the Assembly sit in private, it may decide that no records of the sitting be kept.
+2. Should the Assembly sit in camera, it may decide that no records of the sitting will be kept.

 1. At the close of each Assembly, the President shall enumerate the principal resolutions adopted.

-2. It shall be the duty of the Members of the Union to submit these resolutions within their respective Parliaments, in an appropriate form, and to communicate them to their Governments with a view to obtaining the most active possible support for the implementation of these resolutions (cf. Statutes, Art.
+2. It shall be the duty of the Members of the IPU to submit these resolutions within their respective Parliaments, in an appropriate form, and to communicate them to their Governments with a view to obtaining the most active support possible for the implementation of these resolutions (cf. Statutes, Art.
 7).